allenai/allennlp/tutorials/getting_started/another_model_example.md

 thing that your `DatasetReader` is producing, but that happens in the configuration file, and we'll talk about it later.

-Ok, so the first thing that the model does is embed the title and the abstract, then encode them as single vectors.
+Now that we understand the inputs to `forward`, let's look at its logic.
+The first thing that the model does is embed the title and the abstract, then encode them as single vectors.
 In order to encode the title and abstract, we need to get masks representing which elements of the token sequences are merely there for padding.

 Once we have a (batched) single vector for the title and the abstract, we concatenate the two vectors and pass them through a feed-forward network to get class logits.
 We pass the logits